 TEXTURE, TEXTURE, TEXTURE IN A SMALL ROOM

 This is a tip to use for any tight color palette decorating but especially in a small area.
 Since we want a small room to look larger we need to edit and edit ruthlessly!
 Getting rid of and exchanging things that don’t work in the room.

-So we might take out lots of color but we add in texture!
 Our eyes can “feel” texture and it translates as interesting and becoming in our brains.
-Texture = Interest!

-Items like the nubby basket, the ribbed pitcher, the nailheads on the chairs, the chippy shutters flanking the windows and the sisal rug are all great examples of texture.
+Items like the nubby basket, ribbed pitcher, burlap trim on the pillows, and books are all great examples of texture.
 And using texture makes a big difference in how small rooms look and feel.

 Here are some things to keep in mind…